 Edison announced his new batteries with his usual flair for marketing and promotion.
 Sales were brisk until stories of leaking and failing batteries hit the press.
 Edison shut down his factory in 1905 to overhaul his product.

 By 1910 the new design was in production.
 Unfortunately, Henry Ford had already introduced the Model T in 1909.
-Oil reserves had been discovered and huge investments made.
-The market for gasoline-fueled cars had already pulled away from electrics at high speeds.
+Reliable electric self-starter mechanisms that could replace cumbersome crank starters were on the market by 1896.
+Oil reserves had been discovered and huge investments made in both oil and rubber.
+The market for gasoline-fueled cars pulled away from electrics at high speeds.

 Racing Nellie Bly